hedyhli/not-2048/README.md

 frameworks](https://github.com/hedyhli/todomvc-tui) along the way.

-[^1]: I found this use of the word quite intruguing.
+[^1]: I found this use of the word quite intriguing.
 It's to be credited to:
 [This article about Rust & Vlang community drama](https://web.archive.org/web/20231122124218/http://asvln.com/rants/pathetic.html) which ThePrimeagen has a reaction video of, who has also gave some emphasis to